Engineering in New Zealand: How much does it cost?

 Engineering in New Zealand: Expenses related to admission requirements:

 Exam-related expenses are at many times overlooked, but they also make a difference in the final analysis when calculating the overall cost of studying engineering in New Zealand.
-English language proficiency tests like TOEFL and IELTS cost US $170.
+English language proficiency tests like TOEFL and IELTS also require you to pay a certain fee.
 If you don’t account for these small expenses, their accumulated value can stump you.
 So better to be prepared than to be sorry!

 Stay tuned to www.studyabroad.careers360.com for more stories on New Zealand